What is the Commission’s view on limiting human rights during COVID-19?

 It is important to ensure independent monitoring of the measures is in place to keep human rights front of mind.
 Particular attention must be paid to upholding the rights and dignity of those who may be disproportionately at-risk to adverse impacts from the crisis.

 We also need to be mindful of the “creeping authoritarianism” and erosion of rights and freedoms we have seen happen elsewhere in the world during COVID-19 and make sure we do not accept greater restrictions on our rights and freedoms than are needed to keep us safe.

 We must make sure that any restrictions are temporary and do not erode our freedoms longer term, such as by increasing surveillance or authorising intrusions on our privacy.

-The COVID-19 pandemic is a global challenge that has required extraordinary measures to protect public health.
-Governments across Australia have acted swiftly to protect everyone’s rights to life, health and to an adequate standard of living, while also focusing efforts on groups who are particularly vulnerable at this time.
+The COVID-19 pandemic continues to be a global challenge that required extraordinary measures to protect public health.
+Governments across Australia acted swiftly to protect everyone’s rights to life, health and to an adequate standard of living, while also focusing efforts on groups who are particularly vulnerable.

-To protect against the spread of the virus, difficult decisions have had to be made about restricting some basic human rights – such as freedom of movement and association.
+To protect against the spread of the virus, difficult decisions were made about restricting some basic human rights – such as freedom of movement and association.

-The Commission has offered our assistance to State and Territory human rights bodies during this time.
+The Commission offered our assistance to State and Territory human rights bodies during the pandemic.

 Some of the decisions were put into legislation, others were introduced in other ways – which means they cannot be easily reviewed, and they don’t automatically require independent human rights scrutiny at the time of the decision.
 This means any human rights scrutiny happens after the measure is already put in place and affecting people.

 The checks and balances that ordinarily exist are important to our democracy.
-Australians have been, and continue to be, exposed to potentially unnecessary restrictions of their rights and freedoms because of the lack of transparency and accountability.
+Without appropriate transparency and accountability, there is a real risk of Australians being exposed to unnecessary restrictions of their rights and freedoms.